EraseMugshots | How to Remove Mugshots from the Internet

 Are Websites Allowed to Publish Mugshots Without Asking?

 In short yes, mugshots and arrest records are considered public records.
-This means that anyone has the right to request any individuals past criminal history from the local courthouse or clerk’s office.
+This means that anyone has the right to request an individual’s past criminal history from the local courthouse or clerk’s office.

 There are over thousands of arrests that occur every day throughout the entire United States.
 If you have ever been arrested the odds are that your mugshot is online whether you know it or not.